-Once a week for one shift, twice a week for two shifts and three times a week for three shifts.
-Oil filter should be drained and cleaned at least twice a year.
+Once $\alpha$ week for one shift, twice $\alpha$ week for two shifts and three times $\alpha$ week for three shifts.
+Oil filter should be drained and cleaned at least twice $\alpha$ year.
 (See Lubrication Time Table).

-2. Grease all fittings with an adhesive pressure lubricant such as Mobilgrease No. 1 or 2 or equivalent.
+Grease all fittings with an adhesive pressure grease.
+(See Warner & Swasey Grease Specification No. H-75 at the back of this manual).
 Use grease gun furnished with machine or use a power grease gun if available.
-Be sure to grease the fitting inside of hexagon turret center hole (3), Fig. 4 and if bar equipment is furnished, look for two fittings (front and rear) on upper end of wedge shifter fork at left hand end of spindle (1), Fig. 4.
+Be sure to grease the fitting inside of hexagon turret center hole (3), Fig. 4 and if bar equipment is furnished, look for two fittings (front and rear) on upper end of wedge shifter fork at left hand end of spindle (1) Fig. 4.

-- 3. Grease three fittings located in round grease block below head on front of machine (10), Fig. 4.
-These carry grease to rear of machine to lubricate the coolant pump and headstock lubricating pump. - 4.
+- Grease three fittings located in round grease block below head on front of machine (10), Fig. These carry grease to rear of machine to lubricate the coolant pump and headstock lubricating pump. - 4.
 If the machine is equipped with an idler pulley for the motor drive, grease the fitting on the idler pulley bracket just inside the motor cabinet door.
 At the same time, fill the oil cup to lubricate the idler arm shaft. - 5.
-Fill worm troughs (4), Fig. 4 generously in both aprons through oilers with same grade of oil as is used in headstock. - 6.
-Move cross slide all the way in and then fill the plunger pump (5), Fig. 4 FOUR TIMES with oil.
+Fill worm troughs (4), Fig. 4 generously in both aprons through oilers with same grade of oil as is used in headstock.

+- 6. Move cross slide all the way in and then fill the plunger pump (5), Fig. 4 FOUR TIMES with oil.
 Force the oil down by inserting plunger and pushing it all the way down each time.
 This pump delivers oil to the front and rear bedways, the cross slide ways, and the cross feed screw and its nut. - 7.
 Fill oil cups on front and rear of turret slide caps (6), Fig. 4.

-- Fill oil cups on top of hexagon turret and on the square turret (7), Fig. 4. - 9.
+- 8. Fill oil cups on top of hexagon turret and on the square turret (7), Fig. 4. - 9.
 On machines with bar chucks, apply a mixture of graphite powder and machine oil to the left hand end of spindle where the hardened wedge (or spool) slides (8), Fig. 4.
 Do this for several days until these units are thoroughly burnished or "run in."